Attendry/attendry/END_TO_END_USER_AUDIT_REPORT.md

 ### Issues Identified

 #### 16.1 Settings Discoverability

-- Settings may be scattered across multiple pages
+**Current State:**
-- No unified settings hub
+- ✅ **Unified settings hub EXISTS** - Located at `/settings` with tabbed navigation
+- ✅ Settings categories: Profile, Discovery, Agents, Privacy & Data, Notifications
+- ✅ Settings page has clear organization with icons and descriptions
-- Settings search not available
+- ⚠️ Settings search not available
+- ⚠️ Some settings may still be in other locations (e.g., `/opportunities/settings`)

+**Issues Identified:**
+- Settings search functionality missing
+- Some settings may be duplicated (Discovery settings in both `/settings/discovery` and `/opportunities/settings`)
+- No "Most used" or quick access to frequently changed settings

 **Recommendation:**
-- **Unified settings hub:**
+- **Enhance existing settings hub:**
-  - Single Settings page with tabs/sections
-  - Settings categories: Profile, Discovery, Notifications, Privacy, Preferences
-  - Search within settings: "Search settings..."
+  - Add search within settings: "Search settings..." input
+  - Consolidate duplicate settings (ensure Discovery settings only in one place)
+  - Add "Recently changed" or "Most used" section
-  - Settings breadcrumb navigation
+  - Improve settings breadcrumb navigation
-- **Settings organization:**
+- **Settings organization improvements:**
+  - Ensure all settings are accessible from main Settings page
+  - Add quick links to common settings
-  - Group related settings together
+  - Group related settings more clearly within each tab
-  - Clear section headers
-  - "Most used" settings at top

 #### 16.2 Settings Validation & Feedback
 - Settings changes may not show validation errors clearly